 Fill Flash to the Rescue

-I included the Wikipedia definition of fill flash because it points out an important point about what your flash does; ‘brightening deep shadows … outdoors‘.
-If you are like me your first thought is – flash outdoors?
-Surely, I thought, flash is for inside where it’s darker?
-I was mistaken.
+I included the Wikipedia definition of fill flash because it points out an important thing your flash does.
+It can be a big help if you are outside.
+‘Brightening deep shadows … outdoors‘.
+If you are like me your first thought is, flash outdoors?
+Surely flash is for inside where it’s darker?

-With the Wikipedia definition in mind I decided to try using my built inflash for some experiments with Natasha out in the garden.
-For my Canon camera this prompted the flash to pop up.
-You may have a lightening bolt icon on a button that lets you manually activite the flash too.
+With the Wikipedia definition in mind, I decided to try using my built-in flash for some experiments with Natasha out in the garden where it was an overcast day.
+For my Canon camera, this prompted the flash to pop up.
+If the flash doesn’t pop up for you, there may be a lightning bolt icon on a button that lets you manually activate the flash.

-The lack of dazzling light made me realise that built-in flash is not very strong so I believe a cat outside will not be as distracted by it as it would indoors.
+Natasha was not bothered by the brief flash of light, as you can see.
+I believe that the built-in flash is not very strong and a cat outside will not be as distracted by it as it would indoors.

 Where is Your Own Fill Flash?